Ormael13/CoCX/classes/classes/Races/README.md

 * `.faceType(NONE(Face.CHESHIRE,Face.CHESHIRE_SMILE), 0, -7)` -> "neither cheshire nor cheshire smile face (-7 penalty)"
 * `.height(LESS_THAN(48), +2)` -> "height less than 4 feet"

-To penalize race for having certain part, it is better to add `NOT`-requirement with `0` score and negative `failScore`.

-Fail score of -1000 means that this is an absolute requirement.

 ### Custom requirements

 TODO @aimozg